-Laser Eye Surgery is a treatment built on innovation.
-Since it’s humble origins, it has evolved to become one of the most technologically advanced surgeries in the world.
+Laser Eye Surgery is a sector that is built on innovation.
+Since its humble beginnings, it has evolved to become one of the most technologically advanced surgeries in the world.

-Here we’re going to take a look at some of the major advancements in Laser Eye Surgery that have come about in recent years.
+Here, we are going to take a look at some of the major advancements that have revolutionised Laser Eye Surgery.

 The femtosecond laser

-When Laser Eye Surgery was first introduced in the 80s, surgeons used a microkeratome — a surgical instrument with an oscillating blade — to create a small flap in the outer layer of the cornea.
+In the early days of Laser Eye Surgery in the 1980s, surgeons did not have the benefit of the advanced tools we see today.
+A tool called a microkeratome – an instrument with an oscillating blade – was used to create a small flap in the outer layer of the cornea.

-The laser is then used to create a tiny connecting tunnel through which the target tissue is extracted.
-The outcome is the same as LASIK, but without the need to manipulate the cornea as much.
+The same laser is then used to create a tunnel, through which tissue is extracted to reshape the corneal bed.
+The outcome of this innovative technique is the same as LASIK, only with less disruption to the cornea.

-SMILE’s pioneering technique was first performed over 10 years ago.
-Several years later, in 2011, it became available to the public here at London Vision Clinic, under the name of ReLEx SMILE.
+The pioneering SMILE technique was first performed over 10 years ago.
+Our expert surgeons here at London Vision Clinic were some of the first in the world to offer this treatment to the public, under the name ReLEx SMILE.

-Whatever the future of Laser Eye Surgery is, it certainly looks bright for SMILE.
+Whatever the future of Laser Eye Surgery, it certainly looks bright for SMILE.